 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Dr. Joy Bate is an award winning optometrist, excited to serve her community.
+Dr. Joy Bate is an award winning optometrist that is excited to serve her community.
 She earned her B.Sc. in Biomedical Engineering from Tulane University in 1998, a Doctor of Optometry from University of Houston College of Optometry, where she graduated Magna Cum Laude in 2003, and a Doctorate of Philosophy in Physiological Optics from University of Houston College of Optometry in 2006.
 She is also a Certified Optometric Glaucoma Specialist and is qualified to prescribe therapeutic pharmaceuticals.

-Her specialties include Contact Lenses and Glasses Ocular disease management including Diabetes and Glaucoma, Eye infections and foreign body removal from the front surface of the eye, Dry Eyes and Speciality Contacts including RGP and Scleral Lenses.
-When asked for some of her favorite patient stories, Dr. Bate relates, “I remember a time when a patient of mine came back to me and told me that I had detected ocular cancer and that it had not metastasized and that I had saved her life by insisting she have a dilated eye exam.
-I also remember a young girl telling her mom she could see her mom’s eyelashes when she put her contact lenses on that were much stronger than other doctors had prescribed for her in the past and she said this is the best I have ever seen.
+Dr. Joy Bate has always had an interest in medicine and science, and Optometry is a field where one can help many patients see better and have better ocular health.
+She says that vision is one of the most important senses and optometrists play an important role in helping patients keep the healthy vision.
+When asked for some of her favorite patient stories, Dr. Bate relates, “I remember a time when a patient of mine came back to me and told me that I had detected ocular cancer and that it had not metastasized and that I had saved her life by insisting she has a dilated eye exam.
+I also remember a young girl telling her mom she could see her mom’s eyelashes when she put her contact lenses on that was much stronger than other doctors had prescribed for her in the past and she said this is the best I have ever seen.”

-In her spare time, Dr. Bate loves to travel with her husband, who is a pilot for American Airlines, and their 6 year old son and 3 year old daughter.
-She loves going to the beach and visiting national parks with her children, walking her dog, gardening, reading, sewing and quilting.
+In her spare time, Dr. Bate loves to travel with her husband, who is a pilot for American Airlines, and their son and daughter.
+She loves going to the beach, flying with her family in their small airplane, traveling with her children, walking her 3 dogs, gardening, reading, sewing, and quilting.